 “West Virginia is interesting coming out of the gate.
 They’ve just been so hard-hit by the opioid crisis, which, of course, leads to mental health challenges but that also can be a precursor to the opioid epidemic itself,” Freeman said.
 “So it makes sense that they will be one of the first ones to step forward.
 I think we’ll see other states do it quickly, as well.”

-Suicide is the second leading cause of death in the United States for people ages 10 to 34, and the US Centers for Disease Control and Prevention describes it as a “serious public health problem.”
+Suicide is the second leading cause of death in the United States for people ages 10 to 34, according to the American Psychiatric Association, and the US Centers for Disease Control and Prevention describes it as a “serious public health problem.”
 The intersection of the opioid epidemic and the nation’s mental health crisis has also become a grim and growing public health concern.

 Among high school students, for instance, the misuse of prescription opioid drugs is associated with increases in the risk for suicide-related behaviors.